 Leadership - Available On Campus and Online

-Develop skills in writing integrated communication and marketing plans, explore new strategies for targeting consumers based on buying motivations, discover how to use marketing research, technology, and analytics to quantify marketing results, and gain insight into managing brand initiatives.
-Graduates often pursue careers as marketing analysts, sales supervisors or managers, business development managers, product researchers, product developers, marketing strategists, directors, or executives.
+This concentration covers skills in writing integrated communication and marketing plans.
+Students are encouraged to explore new strategies for targeting consumers based on buying motivations, discover how to use marketing research, technology, and analytics to quantify marketing results, and gain insight into managing brand initiatives.

-This is a tailored program that builds on courses from all other MBA concentrations that are based on specific career goals.
-Career opportunities are centered on targeted opportunities, based on an approved degree plan.
+This is a tailored program that builds on courses from all other MBA concentrations, offering students more flexibility to customize their educations based on specific career goals.

 Supply Chain Management

 Courses in this concentration explore the tools used to understand supply chain and logistics.
 Coursework covers the integration of supply chain management to manufacturing operations, planning supply chain operations and the impact of AI (artificial intelligence), logistics operations models, global sourcing and procurement practices, warehouse and transportation planning methods, Lean methods in supply chain planning, intricacies of international trade, and supply chain management and logistics trends.